Tips For Holiday Travel With Varicose Veins

 Understanding Vein Disease

-Symptoms of vein disease like painful varicose or spider veins include:
+Symptoms of vein disease like painful varicose or spider veins include: itching, burning, cramps, heaviness in the legs, swelling in the feet.

-You may find that your energy level is affected, and it reduces your motivation to participate in daily activities.
+You may find that your energy level is affected, reducing your motivation to participate in daily activities.
 This can be very debilitating, especially during the holiday season when there are so many events, parties, and responsibilities to attend.

 If you feel affected by painful and other unpleasant symptoms, then this may be a good time to schedule an appointment with us so we can get you back on track for the holiday season, especially if you plan to travel.